datalad-handbook/book/docs/extension_pkgs.rst

      - Equips DataLad's :dlcmd:`run`/:dlcmd:`rerun` functionality with
        the ability to transparently execute commands in containerized computational environments.
 The section :ref:`containersrun` demonstrates
-       how this extension can be used, as well as the usecase :ref:`usecase_reproduce_neuroimg`.
+       how this extension can be used, as well as the use case :ref:`usecase_reproduce_neuroimg`.

    * - `crawler <https://docs.datalad.org/projects/crawler>`_
      - One of the initial goals behind DataLad was to provide access